AtomLinter/linter-spell/README.md

       }]
     }

+Multiple grammars can be provides by returning an array.

 The `getDictionaries` method is optional and should scan `texEditor` for a file specific override of the user's default dictionaries and return `[]` if no dictionary references were found.
 See [linter-spell-latex](https://atom.io/packages/linter-spell-latex) for an implementation using TeX magic comments.

-The `getRanges` method should check the `ranges` parameter for text to ranges which are valid to spell check.
+The `getRanges` method should check the `ranges` parameter for sub-ranges within each ranges which are valid to spell check.
 It should return a list of modified ranges in `ranges` and can also return `ignoredRanges` for ranges that should not be checked.
 The interval difference between `ranges` and `ignoredRanges` will actually be checked.

 ## Status